Do you know why we have bones? We’ve got some fun activity ideas to share today to help you find out!

 Do you have any fun activities related to bones to share?

-More great posts about bones
+More activities for learning about bones

 We love this life size skeleton from Fun at Home with Kids